NamanSingh02/Simple_Banking_System/README.md

 Simple Banking System
 The database has 10 random users and we can easily transfer money between all of them.
 We may also create more users.

-index.php is the main file which is to be executed.

 Technologies used -
 Front-end : HTML, CSS, Bootstrap & Javascript